byuitechops/for-the-strength-of-developers/Handbook/2. Policies and Standards/stakeholders.md

 1. Email them
 1. Call them using the phone in the war room.
 Find their information using the [BYUI Employee Directory](https://web.byui.edu/directory/employees/)
-1. Visit them in their office during their office hours.
+1. Visit them in their office during their office hours (check their schedule first).
 Feel free to bring someone from the team or Josh with you as you deem appropriate.
 You can also find their office hours in the [BYUI Employee Directory](https://web.byui.edu/directory/employees/)

 You may desire to skip straight to calling them or visiting them, depending on the urgency of the issue.

+Any communication should be reported to leads and Josh in the 3 P's report.

 ## Emails
 You must CC Josh on every email sent to stakeholders.
 This is so he can stay in the loop and help where needed.
 If you do not hear back from them within two days, you may follow-up with another email.
-Calling them or going to their office may prove to be more effective, and you may call them at any time within office hours.
+Calling them or going to their office may prove to be more effective, and you may call them at any time within business hours.

 ## Professionalism and Dress
 As employees of the school, it is important that you act professionally.
 Always greet them cordially and thank them for their time and help.